SHi-ON/libmagic-apple-silicon/README.md

 Install `libmagic` on Apple Silicon Macs based on M1 or M2 (or Mx):

+This repository originated from [this answer](https://stackoverflow.com/a/76560266/3782119) on Stack Overflow.

 **Step 1)** First, try to uninstall any other already-installed `libmagic` libraries and then install `python-magic-bin`:
 ```bash
 $ pip uninstall python-magic